kaidez/kaidez.com/_posts/2011-06-08-mobile-web-development-best-practices-starting-tips.md

 ---
-title: 'Mobile Web Development Best Practices &#8211; Starting Tips'
+title: Mobile Web Development Best Practices &#8211; Starting Tips
 author: Kai Gittens
+excerpt: Excellent best practices you should embed in your workflow when coding for mobile.
+permalink: /mobile-web-development-best-practices-starting-tips/
 layout: post
-permalink: /mobile-web-development-best-practices-starting-tips/
-custom_post_template:
-  - googlePost.php
-  - googlePost.php
-has_been_twittered:
-  - failed
-  - failed
-twitter_failure_code:
-  -
-  -
-twitter_failure_reason:
-  -
-  -
-categories:
+categories: coding-best-practices
-  - Coding Best Practices
+category-name: "Coding Best Practices"
 ---
-#

 My last two articles, reviewing my work for both [the Almay/Facebook project][1] and [the new Mitchum site][2], have tried to drive the same point home: **it’s good to apply mobile web development best practices when coding up a website, even if the site is only meant for desktop browsers.** This article expands on that point.